usgs/neic-glass3/doc/GlassConfiguration.md

 association.
 All values should be greater than zero, but exact limits are still being determined.

-* **NucleationStackThreshold** - The default viability threshold needed to exceed for a nucleation to be successful.
-This value can be overridden in a detection grid (Web) if provided as part of a specific grid configuration.
+* **NucleationStackThreshold** - The default threshold that the bayesian stack needs to exceed for a nucleation to be declared.
+This threshold is also used to cancel a previously nucleated hypocenter.
+This value can be overridden in a detection grid (Web).
-* **NucleationDataThreshold** - The default number of data that need to be gathered to trigger the nucleation of an event.
-This value can be overridden in a detection grid (Web) if provided as part of a specific grid configuration.
+* **NucleationDataThreshold** - The default threshold that the number of supporting
+data must exceed for a nucleation to be declared.
+This threshold is also used to cancel a previously nucleated hypocenter.
+This value can be overridden in a detection grid (Web).
 * **AssociationStandardDeviationCutoff** - The standard deviation cutoff used for associating a pick with a hypocenter.
 * **PruningStandardDeviationCutoff** - The standard deviation cutoff used for pruning a pick from a hypocenter.
 * **PickAffinityExponentialFactor** - The exponential factor used when calculating the affinity of a pick with a hypocenter. **This value has little effect and likely does not need to be changed.**